-As a guest, when you first receive a wedding invite, as well as “can I actually make it”, the next thing you often wonder is “what the bloody hell will I wear?”.
+As a guest, when you first receive a wedding invite, as well as “can I actually make it”, the next thing you often wonder is …”what on earth will I wear?!”.
 Often, I’ve wandered into town, around the shops, looking for the perfect dress.
 I’ve eventually resorted to borrowing poorly-fitted clothes from mates, or wearing something I feel less than average in… sigh…

+The rule of thumb: what sort of wedding invitation did they send?
 An invitation that is formally crafted is an indication that the wedding you’ll be attending will also be formal.
-An invite with casual wording will call for nice casual outfit.
+An invite with casual wording will call for a nice, but casual outfit.

 Still not sure?
 Here’s some other dress code hints:

 - The time of day dictates formality.
 White and black tie weddings are usually held after 5.00 pm.
 (So if the ceremony is at 3 – in theory the dress code is cocktail attire.
-In practice, many NZ weddings are held at 3, so this can be tricky).
+In practice, many NZ weddings are held at 3, so read into this one with other cues).

-- A floaty dress that easily gets caught in the wind will not be appropriate for an outdoor wedding.
+- A floaty dress that easily gets caught in the wind may not be appropriate for an outdoor wedding…

 - High heels should be avoided at a garden or beach wedding, as these easily sink in the grass or in the sand.
 Stick with wedges or flats.

-- The invitation usually reflects the colour scheme and theme, so it gives a good indication of what colours to avoid – as you don’t want to end up looking like a bridesmaid!
+- The invitation usually reflects the colour scheme and theme, so it gives a good indication of what colours to avoid – unless you want to be mistaken for a bridesmaid!

 It’s pretty vague, unfortunately, because every couple, wedding location and their dress code expectations are different.